Past exhibitions

 Retonio Breitenmoser, Dreamfactory, Degersheim

-Historical Museum Obwalden, Sarnen
+Obwalden Historical Museum, Sarnen

-Parish of the Redeemer, Zurich
+Parish of Erlöser Zurich

 Museum of Cultures, Basel

-Nidwald Museum, Stans
+Nidwalden Museum, Stans

 Praxedis Niederberger, Giswil